-Pakistan arrests accused mastermind of Mumbai attacks
+Pakistan arrests accused mastermind of Mumbai attacks, but Indian official sceptical

 Pakistan, which is included on the so-called “grey list” of the Financial Action Task Force, a money laundering and terror finance watchdog, has been under increasing pressure to stop the financing of militant groups.

+However an Indian government official said that merely arresting Saeed was not enough and that he should be put on trial and convicted.

+“We want real action, not these kind of steps that are reversible.
+One court orders his arrest, another frees him,” said the official, who has close knowledge of diplomatic issues with Pakistan.

-The United States has offered a $10 million reward for information leading to Saeed’s conviction over the Mumbai attacks.
+He said the sense in New Delhi was that Pakistan was taking steps such as these before Khan’s trip to the United States, which has offered a $10 million reward for information leading to Saeed’s conviction over the Mumbai attacks.

+“We have seen this before,” the official said.
+“After the visit is over, things are usually back to what they were before.”

-Reporting by Mubasher Bukhari; Editing by Clarence Fernandez and Nick Macfie
+Additional reporting by Sanjeev Miglani in NEW DELHI Editing by Clarence Fernandez and Nick Macfie